melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 SparrowCI provides you with some DSL to built a CI for your Raku modules.

-For none devops people CI - means continues integration - a process allowing to test your code in some centralized service and share results with others.
+For none devops people CI - means "continuous integration" - a process allowing to test your code in some centralized service and share results with others.

 Let's create some Christmas gift module and then build it: